deval-shah/enterprise-search/README.md

 -H 'Content-Type: application/json' \
 -d '{
   "name": "test123",
-  "vector_size": 768,
+  "vector_size": 384,
   "distance": "Cosine"
 }'
 ```

 This command sends a POST request to the Qdrant server to create a new collection named test123.

-The vector_size should match the dimensionality of the vectors produced by your embedding model [local:BAAI/bge-small-en-v1.5](https://huggingface.co/BAAI/bge-small-en-v1.5).
+The vector_size should match the dimensionality of the vectors produced by your embedding model [local:BAAI/bge-small-en-v1.5](https://huggingface.co/BAAI/bge-small-en-v1.5) which is 384.

-In this example, we're assuming a vector size of 768, which is common for many BERT-like models, but you should adjust this value based on the actual size of the embeddings your model generates.
 The distance metric is set to Cosine, which is often used for semantic search applications, but you can choose another distance metric supported by Qdrant if it better suits your use case.

 ### 4. Setup Redis